neocortical/log5go/README.md

 log4go
 ======

-A simple, powerful logging library for Go.
+A simple logging library for Go.

 Example:
 ========